-Mosaic’s mission is to help people feel at home in the world.
-We believe this happens naturally when people are free to discover and express their own unique purpose, while feeling a deep sense of connection and belonging to something larger than themselves — to family, to community, to nature, and beyond.
+Each of us longs to feel At Home in the World.
+We believe this happens naturally when we’re free to express our own unique purpose, while also feeling a deep sense of connection and belonging to something larger than ourselves: to family, to community, to nature, and beyond.

 Furthermore, we believe our physical environments can either support or inhibit these feelings, which is why we choose to work at the level of homes and communities.
 Over time, we hope to have a transformative effect on the global housing industry and the kinds of environments that it creates.
 We see a future where every place is one that’s made with love.